 - To delete any NVIDIA related files, you need to log in as administrator

 - Delete the following files from the C: drive

 - After deleting the NVIDIA files, reboot the system and try installing the NVIDIA Drivers again

 If none of the above solutions work, you may need to reinstall windows.
-You can also try using a Driver Update Tool such as Driver Downloader.
+You can also try using a Driver Update Tool.